oscarrezab/indie-gems/README.md

 Get indie song recommendations, because the ones in our music players are not too good!

 ## How does this work?
 The idea is to recommend songs that sound similar, so rhythmic and tonality factors should play an important role in suggesting similar songs.
 With this in mind, each recommendation is based on similarities between the BPM (beats per minute), the Camelot value (which is related to musical key), and the lyrics of two songs.
+Users can select custom weights for each component.

 ## About the scraped data
 Tools for scraping the web are stored in the `scraping` directory.